Summary of Recommendations

 - Review trust / service results from the National Clinical Audit of Psychosis and implement relevant recommendations and implement a quality improvement programme

-- Continue to look for opportunities to improve access to psychological therapy (IAPT) services, particularly where access rates are significantly below the national access rate standard and in line with the NHS Long Term Plan ambitions.
+- Continue to look for opportunities to improve access NHS Talking Therapies (previously named IAPT)* particularly where access rates are significantly below the national access rate standard and in line with the NHS Long Term Plan ambitions.

-- Continue to work on driving improvements in recovery rates and reliable improvement for those completing treatment by IAPT services.
+- Continue to work on driving improvements in recovery rates and reliable improvement for those completing treatment by the NHS Talking Therapies services.

-- Explore the opportunities for digital technologies to enhance both access to and outcomes of IAPT services.
+- Explore the opportunities for digital technologies to enhance both access to and outcomes of the NHS Talking Therapies service.

 - Ensure that Mental Health Providers minimise Out of Area Placements in inpatient services, through investment in local rehabilitation services and investment into community services to prevent re-admission and reduction of detentions.